Written by Stacy Griffith and originally published on All Things Crabby.com

 Now we need a substrate or ground covering for the crabitat.
 I have tried every option currently available save calci sand.
 The best all around, easy to use, crab friendly substrate is play sand mixed 5:1 with cocofiber.
 This sand must be the child safe variety and silica free.
 You should sift through it with a magnet to remove stray metal which somehow finds its way into the sand.
 Gravel and river rocks are not acceptable as a substrate.
 Coral sand is expensive but acceptable in water pools or small areas, so long as you provide another medium for burrowing and molting in the tank.
 Calci sand/Repti sand/Hermit crab sand is not recommended.
 This sand is sold in small bags and is often brightly colored.
 This substrate is flat out dangerous.
 Once it becomes damp it clumps then hardens like cement.
 I have seen photos of hermit crabs cemented into their shells by calci sand.
 Substrate should be deeper than the largest crab you intend to purchase by about 6 inches.

 The tank must be kept warm so you need a heat source.
 Commonly, beginners start with under the tank heaters (UTH).
-This is acceptable but with experience and education, many crabbers will add overhead lighting.
+This is acceptable but with experience and education, many crabbers will add overhead UVB lighting.
 Normal cycles of day and light are critical to your crab’s health and well being.
 Look for a UVB bulb that can be mounted inside the tank, UVB rays are greatly filtered by glass/lexan.
 UVB is thought to extend the lifespan of a captive hermit crab.
 A 5.0 reptile bulb is the norm.
-Heat lamps can be used alone (without at UTH) for heat and light cycle.
-Lamps will burn off humidity faster than a heat mat.
+Heat lamps can be used alone (without at UTH) for heat and light cycle but it is challenging to maintain the correct humidity with a heat lamp.
+A heat bulb must be turned off at night and second night bulb must be added to maintain heat.
 The wattage of bulb will depend on your crabitat size and your climate.
 Minimum tank temperature is 75F but your tank should range from 75-82F (many species like it warmer, closer to 85F).
 How will you know if it’s warm enough?
 Well, you will need a thermometer for that.
 Thermometer strips are not accurate enough.
 A thermometer with an indicator of some sort is preferable and it should be placed midway down the side of your tank.
 Your tank should have a range of temperatures so it’s ok if some spots are cooler than others.

 The tank must be kept humid.
 This is not optional, unless your goal is to kill your hermit crabs.
 This is accomplished by dampening the substrate, placement of water pools or moss.
 But you must have hygrometer to measure the relative humidity.
 70-80% humidity is standard but many species enjoy higher humidity too.
 It’s important that you remember its RELATIVE and not actual humidity.
 A gauge style hygrometer can and should be calibrated before placing it in the tank, midway down the side of your tank.